dekuNukem/STM32_tutorials/lesson3_serial_recv_interrupt/README.md

 So far we have put all our code in `main.c`.
 This is fine for simple examples, but in real life projects the complexity will quickly go out of control and create a huge mess.
 A better solution is to write your code in separate files and include them in `main.c`, just like those [driver files](sample_code/Drivers/STM32F0xx_HAL_Driver/Inc) that we've been looking at.

-In this section we'll implement a linear buffer for UART receive as a pair of `.h` and `.c` files, then include and use them in `main.c`.
+In this section we'll implement a linear buffer as a pair of `.h` and `.c` files, then include and use them in `main.c`.

 ### Recommended Readings